jakthom/whynot-blog/src/content/blog/zero-infrastructure-iceberg-data-lake-in-five-minutes-with-s3-tables-and-duckdb.md

 ## In Conclusion

 I've been very slow to embrace Iceberg adoption due to too many system/org/vendor/functionality tradeoffs.
-Adoption has seemed vendor-locked at the catalog level, getting data in/out of a lake has seemed overly complex or bloated, and multi-engine or multi-lang support has seemed fragmented at best.
+Adoption has seemed vendor-locked at the catalog level, getting data in/out of a lake has seemed overly complex or bloated, and multi-engine/lang support has seemed fragmented at best.

 This exploration has changed that for me.
+With [S3 Tables](https://aws.amazon.com/s3/features/tables/), [DuckDB](https://duckdb.org/), and a wee bit of Python you can build a highly-scalable, zero-infra, low-cost Iceberg data lake.
+And use whatever database engine you want in the future.

-#### And I think it's finally time.
+#### It's finally time.